KAR Auction Services (KAR) Q3 2017 Results - Earnings Call Transcript

 James P. Hallett - KAR Auction Services, Inc.

 Only Jamie that there's less dollars of revenue, we'll give you the revenue number.
-It's a very high margin business in the online only channels, but it's only generating, excluding ADESA (44:29) $112 per car sold, as compared to the physical channel, which is generating that's – I'm looking at my cheat sheet $781 per car sold.
+It's a very high margin business in the online only channels, but it's only generating, excluding ADESA Assurance $112 per car sold, as compared to the physical channel, which is generating that's – I'm looking at my cheat sheet $781 per car sold.
 And so far more dollars, here's the way to describe it.
 The physical auction, you're going to be much closer to my average margin at ADESA.
 It's going to be in that 40%s.
 And on the online auction, it's a technology-based business, that's going to have margin – gross margins, and I'm talking gross margins, you know, that is going to be a very high.
 I typically say over 70% as a guide.
 So that's kind of the relative magnitude.
 The SG&A, split it – I mean, there's SG&A in all of our businesses.
 So it really comes down to the relative magnitude of the revenue is probably more important than what is the margin percent.
 Does that make sense to you, Jamie?

 James J. Albertine - Consumer Edge Research LLC